Lika1806/Task5_data_analysis/README.md

 7. Top 10 Jobs with Highest Salary
 8. Job Offers for Each Candidate Level
 9. Impact of Date and Day of the Week on Deadline Selection
-10.  correlation between the number of offers and salary
+10. Correlation between the number of offers and salary